Difference Between Melting and Freezing Point

 Melting Point vs Freezing Point

-Melting point occurs when the state of the substance changes from solid to liquid, but the Freezing point occurs when the liquid is changing into a solid when the heat of the substance is taken out.
-The melting point can be observed when temperature increases, and Freezing Point can be observed when temperature decreases.
+The melting point occurs when the state of the substance changes from solid to liquid, but the Freezing point occurs when the juice changes into a solid when the vital heat is removed.
+The melting point can be observed when the temperature increases, and Freezing Point can be observed when the temperature decreases.

 Melting Point vs Freezing Point

-Melting point occurs when the substance undergoes a change in its state and turns solid to liquid.
-Heat is given to the substance.
+The melting point occurs when the substance changes and turns solid to liquid.
+Heat is given to the meaning.

-It completely forms solid when it reaches its freezing point.
+It ultimately forms a solid when it reaches its freezing point.
 The substance freezes and melts at the same temperature.

 Comparison Table